Sergong/FileMigrationUtils/README.md

 # Purpose
 This repo is a collection of PowerShell Scripts to aid with a File Server Migration.

-Currently there are 3 Scripts.
+Currently there are 3 Main Scripts.

-## 1. Copy-Files.ps1
+## 1. Migrate-Files.ps1
 This script is a wrapper for Robocopy with some sane switches already configured.
 The script requires a source path and a destination path and it will then mirror the source path in the destination path and copy all NTFS permission along with it.
+It will do this multithreaded according to the number of Max Jobs can run at the same time.
+It will start a job for each sub directory under source path.
+There are 3 parameters:

-## 2. Build-Csv.ps1
+## 2. Check-Files.ps1
-This script is a co-hort for the 3rd script (Acl-Check.ps1).
-It generates a CSV file that can then be used as an input for Acl-Check.ps1.
-It requires a source and destination path (same as used for the 1st script) and an optional -outfile parameter (which by default is set to acl-check-input.csv in the current directory)
+This script checks that source and destination have the same number of files/directories in them as a safety check.
+It then calls the 3rd script to check the ACLs of a subset of files.
+There are 4 parameters:

 ## 3. Acl-Check.ps1
 This script checks if the ACL's on the destination files/directories are the same as the source.